 Kudus are not violent animals, but they can startle easily, push one another, or lunge unintentionally.
 Besides leopards, the occasional lion, or warthogs with razor-sharp tusks, they are the most dangerous wildlife in Marloth Park.
 Even the adorable male bushbucks who visit us all day and night are extremely dangerous with sharp and long horns.
 One can never be too careful around any wild animal.

-Last night, our friends, Fiona and Alan came for dinner.
+Last night, our friends Fiona and Alan came for dinner.
 Alan is a prolific writer of outstanding published books on Marloth Park.
-He is a wealth of stories and information about this magical place, after living here for 20 years, and the time spent with the two of them is rife with amazing wildlife and human stories.
+He is a wealth of stories and information about this magical place after living here for 20 years, and the time spent with the two of them is rife with fantastic wildlife and human stories.

-Once they arrived, we savored the starters, we then put the meat on the braai, cooked the rice, reheated the roast vegetables, and tossed the salad with the homemade dressing.
+We had various visitors while they were here, primarily warthogs, bushbucks, and many mongooses, who’ve been hanging around with us for days.
+Once they arrived, we savored the starters.
+We then put the meat on the braai, cooked the rice, reheated the roast vegetables, and tossed the salad with the homemade dressing.
 We sent them home with a “doggy bag” of leftovers.
-We had a variety of visitors while they were here, mostly warthogs, bushbucks, and many mongooses, who’ve been hanging around with us for days.

 Have a fantastic day!